CBIZ

 CBIZ, Inc. is a national provider of financial, insurance and advisory services headquartered in Independence, Ohio.
 CBIZ is one of the largest accounting, insurance brokerage, financial and advisory services providers in the United States with more than 120 offices and nearly 7,000 employees.
 Its common stock has been traded on the New York Stock Exchange since 1996, under the symbol "CBZ" since 1997.

-Following its 2024 acquisition of Marcum LLP, CBIZ became the seventh-largest accounting firm in the United States.
+Following its 2024 acquisition of Marcum LLP, CBIZ became the 7th largest accounting firm in the United States by total revenue.

+In July 2026, it was announced that Grant Thornton Advisors LLC, with financial support from New Mountain Capital, had entered into a definitive agreement to acquire CBIZ in an all-cash transaction with an enterprise value of $5 billion.

 History

 In 1987, Stout Environmental, Inc. ("Stout") was formed as a Delaware corporation.
 It was acquired by Republic Industries in 1992.
 In April 1995, Republic Industries spun off the business into an entity known as Republic Environmental Systems, which was merged with Century Surety Company (which was part of Alliance Holding Corporation) into a newly formed entity, International Alliance Services, Inc. (Nasdaq: IASI) in October 1996.
 In 1997, IASI sold its environmental services operations and changed its name to Century Business Services, Inc. (NYSE: CBZ) in December 1997.
 In 1998, Century Business acquired Beall Garner Screen & Geare Inc., one of the largest privately owned insurance agencies in the United States (formerly run by U.S. Senator J. Glenn Beall Jr.).
 The company changed its name to CBIZ, Inc. in August 2005.

+In 1998, Century Business Services, Inc. (later renamed CBIZ) expanded its investment banking and middle-market advisory presence by acquiring the boutique investment banking firm Niederhoffer-Henkel & Co.
+The acquired firm had been co-founded and previously led by statistician and hedge fund manager Victor Niederhoffer, who served as its CEO and chairman.
+Following the acquisition, the business unit operated as a subsidiary of the parent corporation.
+The practice was subsequently rebranded as the Century Capital Group, before being integrated into the CBIZ M&A Group.

 Since 1998, CBIZ and CBIZ CPAs (formerly known as Mayer Hoffman McCann P.C.) have operated an alternative practice structure in which they act as separate, independent legal entities that work together to provide accounting services to clients, sharing a tax and consulting practice, CBIZ MHM LLC, which is a division of CBIZ.